$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies

-The first one on the other hand gives $\pm 1$: Only one term survives the opening of the Reidemeister 2 moves and it has exactly one dot between each merge$\circ$split-pair.
-Thus, they can be reduced to a line (up to a sign), see e.g. Corollary 2.4.2 in~\cite{klms}.
+The first one on the other hand gives $\pm 1$: only one term survives the opening of the Reidemeister 2 moves and it has exactly one dot between each merge$\circ$split-pair.
+Thus, they can be reduced to a line (up to a sign), see e.g. \cite[Corollary 2.4.2]{klms}.
 This shows that $d(m_1^1)=\pm m_2^1$.

-Doing the same for $m_1^2$ (which has two surviving, namely $m_2^2$ and $m_2^3$) we see that $d$ is given (up to a sign) by Khovanov's original comultiplication map which comes from the algebra $\bC[X]/X^2$, see~\cite{kh1}, namely $1\mapsto 1\otimes X+X\otimes 1$ and $X\mapsto X\otimes X$.
+Doing the same for $m_1^2$ (which has two surviving, namely $m_2^2$ and $m_2^3$) we see that $d$ is given (up to a sign) by Khovanov's original comultiplication map which comes from the algebra $\bC[X]/X^2$, see \cite{kh1}, namely $1\mapsto 1\otimes X+X\otimes 1$ and $X\mapsto X\otimes X$.
 This map is injective which shows that the homology is trivial. \end{ex}